 How to have/serve Sabudana Vada

 Sabudana Vadas are good to be served as snacks to guests with green chutney.
-I like having these with sweet yogurt, topped with green chutney and tamarind chutney.
-When making during fasting time, omit garlic from the recipe.
+I like having these with sweet yogurt, topped with green chutney or tamarind chutney.
+When making during fasting time, omit garlic from the chutney recipe.
 For the recipe of green chutney click here.

-Let’s see how I made these Crispy Sabudna Vadas.
+Let’s see how I made these Crispy Sabudana Vadas.

 - 1 Cup Sabudana/Sago Pearls